Proof of Identity

 - Unit 4 – Physical Intervention Skills for the Private Security Industry

 Due to the public nature of the roles of SIA security Guards, SIA Door Supervisors, CCTV operators and other security sectors requiring SIA licence it is necessary that the SIA carry out thorough background checks on licence applicants.
 Door Supervisors, CCTV operators, Security Guards and other sectors requiring SIA licence work in positions of trust and are therefore expected to be honest.
-The SIA would ensure that any SIA licence applicant who has committed and served sentence for a "serious" offence in the 5 years before the date the SIA makes a decision on their SIA licence application will automatically be refused SIA licence if the sentence/restrictions received is 4 years or more subject to mitigating circumstance consideration.
-The SIA will assess criminality on the basis of the following factors - seriousness of the offence, relevance of the offence and significance factor.
+The SIA would ensure that any SIA licence applicant who has committed and served sentence for a “serious” offence in the 5 years before the date the SIA decides on their SIA licence application will automatically be refused SIA licence if the sentence/restrictions received is 4 years or more subject to mitigating circumstance consideration.
+The SIA will assess criminality since the following factors – seriousness of the offence, relevance of the offence and significance factor.

-First the SIA will check if the offence identified on your CRB report is a relevant offence - GO HERE FOR LIST OF RELEVANT OFFENCES.
-The next step will be to assess "seriousness" of the offence; and they would assess if the criminal offence is "significant".
+First the SIA will check if the offence identified on your CRB report is a relevant offence.
+The next step will be to assess “seriousness” of the offence; and they would assess if the criminal offence is “significant”.

 Benefits of SIA licence

 A Security Guard or Door Supervisor with SIA licence enjoys the trust and confidence of the public.
 As Security Officers and Door Supervisors are expected to work in a position of trust and as part of a team people would like to be sure that the security officer or Door Supervisor has been checked and therefore legally permitted to carry out security roles.
 It is now for the licensed Door Supervisor to live up to these expectations by ensuring that they behave with personal integrity and understanding.